Why these species?

 - Helping reserve managers and technical experts to share learning and experience, through an online forum and from face to face exchange visits

-Our work is allowing nature reserve managers from across China to improve conservation practice.
+Our work allowed nature reserve managers from across China to improve conservation practice.
 Managers from more than 90 different nature reserves – In Fujian, Guangxi, Sichuan and Yunnan – have gained new skills in tree conservation, through six annual training courses completed from 2012-17.

 As a result of this training, and the follow-on mentoring we are providing, reserves are increasingly applying what they have learned on the ground.
 Rangers are adopting new conservation action plans, initiating new anti-logging patrols, carrying out better monitoring and adopting new protocols for growing and planting out threatened trees.
 Through our support, new or more effective conservation actions have been put in place for 22 different tree species.